Review of the ecclesiastical court judgments during February 2017

 The petitioners failed to establish their case in so far as it is based upon a general principle that supports an overall need for radical change.
 However, that did not indicate that each and every element of the proposed scheme must fail.; there were then considered individually.

 The Chancellor approved the proposals relating to reordering of the West Gallery; demolition of the redundant boiler house and building of an extension to provide a meeting room, kitchen and toilet facilities; reordering of the Chancel; glazing to the South Door; and refurbishment of the pulpit, but felt that the petitioners had not made out a sufficient case to justify the remaining items, including reordering of the pews; relocation and reordering of the font; removal of the pulpit; and removal of the organ.
-[Link to judgment] [Back]
+[Back]

 Re St. Peter Bratton Fleming The Petitioner sought permission to move the font to a position in an area immediately to the west side of the main entrance to the church in the north wall and to remove three pews and install a redundant choir stall frontal in order to create a Baptistery area around the repositioned font.
 [This was a different proposal to the one contained in the 2010 petition for reordering.]